A Man and A Woman (Campin): Description

 The portraits are very similar in a number of aspects, apart from their near identical size and form (each is made from two vertically grained and laid boards of oak).
-Both portrayed in half-length, and set against solid black featureless backgrounds.
-The panels are very brightly and evenly lit making the figures appear lifelike and three-dimensional.
+Both are portrayed in half-length, and set against solid black featureless backgrounds.
+The panels are very brightly and evenly lit, making the figures appear lifelike and three-dimensional.
 The framing is extremely tight and especially closely cropped around their heads, allowing the figures to dominate the pictorial space.
 As with many half-length portraits of the 1420–1430s, the heads are subtly large in proportion to the rest of their bodies.
 They are each composed from a very limited set of colours; the man's portrait is dominated by red, dark green and black, the woman's by white, brown and black colours.

-Both figures wear extravagant and large headdress; his is a chaperon made from red fabric, hers consists of two to three wrapped linen veils.
+The figures wear extravagant and large headdresses; his is a chaperon made from red fabric, hers consists of two to three wrapped linen veils.
 The chaperon consists of a padded bourrelet, a tightly wrapped Liripipe (a cornette in French), and a shoulder-cape (patte).
 There is a significant age difference between the two.
 The man has brown eyes and sagging eyelids, while her eyes are bright and blue.